iYaroslav/esc-pos-android/README.md

-# PosPrinter
+# ESC/POS Android
-Pos printer library supporting fiscal memory.
+ESC/POS printer library supporting fiscal memory.

-This library works on Android 3.0 and older.
+This library works on Android 4.0.3 and older.

 #### Features
 - you can forget about using bluetooth